Google's surprise update makes Android more similar to the iPhone - ExBulletin

 And while that poster and others call this Orwellian, the flip side of the coin is that most Android users within Google's ecosystem have about the same level of security and protection as iPhone users.
 It means they want protection.
 So we don't expect this kind of tightening to come back anytime soon.

-While blocking functionality in banking apps and wallets makes some sense, blocking RCS is even more unpopular.this is unethical [and] It's despicable, the original Reddit poster complained.
+While it makes sense to block functionality in banking apps and wallets, blocking RCS is even more unpopular.this is unethical [and] It's despicable, the original Reddit poster complained.
 I'll give credit to banking apps, but interfering with communication is completely insane.

+Update 3/1: This RCS crackdown isn't the only Android change to the iPhone evolution we've seen this week, and the other one appears to be even more blatant.
+Google has borrowed one of Apple's recent flagship innovations into its own devices, and it looks like it's coming to devices.

+Google has started updating its Pixel smartphones with satellite SOS functionality, which is included in Apple devices starting with the iPhone 14.
+As explained by 9to5Google, today on Pixel smartphones.[設定]>[安全と緊急]If you move to , you're more likely to see Satellite SOS between Emergency SOS and Car Collision Detection.
+Google apparently made a mistake and broadly rolled out this setting to virtually all Pixel devices through a recent update to Adaptive Connectivity Services.

 |